The question of available space and tip clearance is a bit complex, and requires some additional information, and

 (e.g. after installing of a new engine)

 Yes.
 New blades can be bought separately and easily be mounted on the existing hub (the existing hub must be with shock absorbers – feel free to send us a photo if any doubt.

 Yes.
 Bronze and stainless steel are very close in the galvanic series and will corrode only very slowly in the absence of an anode.
-With a properly installed anode on the shaft, you should be protected against any slight galvanic corrosion that might exist as well as against stray current.
+With a properly installed anode on the shaft, you should be protected against any slight galvanic corrosion that might exist.